NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 Note that there are several additional packaging options available when working from a Visual Studio project, as described in the [Creating the package](#creating-the-package) section later on.

-> [!Note]
 > **Solution-level packages (NuGet 2.x only)**
+>
 > NuGet 2.x supports the notion of a solution-level package that installs tools or additional commands for the Package Manager Console, but does not add references, content, or build customizations to any projects in the solution.
+>
 > A package is considered a solution-level package if it does not contain any files in its lib, content, or build directories.
 If the package has dependencies, they also must not have files in their lib, content, or build directories.
+>
 > When a solution-level package is installed, it is tracked in a packages.config file in the .nuget directory, rather than in a packages.config file in a specific project.

-## From a convention-based working directory
+### From a convention-based working directory

 In addition to assemblies and simple files like a readme, some packages may contain the following: